MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/using-mrt-for-converted-desktop-apps-and-games.md

 After you have the values defined in the `.resw` file, the next step is to update the manifest to reference the resource strings.
 Again, you can edit an XML file directly, or rely on the Visual Studio Manifest Designer.

-If you are editing XML directly, open the `AppxManifest.xml` file and make the following changes to the <span style="background-color: lightgreen">highlighted values</span> - use this *exact* text, not text specific to your application.
+If you are editing XML directly, open the `AppxManifest.xml` file and make the following changes to the <span>highlighted values</span> - use this *exact* text, not text specific to your application.
 There is no requirement to use these exact resource names&mdash;you can choose your own&mdash;but whatever you choose must exactly match whatever is in the `.resw` file.
 These names should match the `Names` you created in the `.resw` file, prefixed with the `ms-resource:` scheme and the `Resources/` namespace.

 > [!NOTE]
 > Many elements of the manifest have been omitted from this snippet - do not delete anything!